MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/new-in-access-for-developers.md

 Access 2013 apps support two controls that are new to Access; the AutoComplete control and the Related Items control.

-The AutoComplete control displays a list of records that match what you're typing into the box.
+The AutoComplete control displays a list of records that match what you are typing into the box.
 The following figure shows an AutoComplete control bound to a list of employees.

 ![AutoComplete control](../../../images/odc_Access15_WhatsNewInAccessforDevelopers_Figure10.jpg)